oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 # Connectivity detection algorithm

-Whenever an application asks the stub resolver to resolve a domain name without specifying address family, stub resolver follows this algorithm for each address family supported by the operating system:
+Whenever an application asks the stub resolver to resolve a domain name without specifying the address family, the stub resolver follows this algorithm for each address family supported by the operating system:

- 1. Read routing table of the address family.
+ 1. Read the routing table of the address family;
- 2. Remove all routes towards Link-Local destinations from the routing table, ie. remove addresses from Section 2.5.6 of [RFC4291] for IPv6 routing table and remove addresses from [RFC3927] for IPv4 routing table.
+ 2. Remove all the routes towards Link-Local destinations from the routing table, ie. remove addresses from Section 2.5.6 of [RFC4291] for the IPv6 routing table and remove addresses from [RFC3927] for the IPv4 routing table;
  3. If the routing table is not empty, send the corresponding name query to the DNS:
     * AAAA query for IPv6
     * A query for IPv4.

-It is necessary to consider ANY route towards non Link-Local address space not just default route and/or default network interface.
-Such a detection would cause issues with Split-mode VPNs providing only particular routes for the resources reachable via VPN.
+It is necessary to consider ANY routes towards non Link-Local address space and not just the default route and/or the default network interface.
+Such a detection would cause issues with Split-mode VPNs providing only particular routes for the resources reachable via the VPN.

 # Filtering DNS results